jackmiller2708/jack-do/docs/ts_to_rust_anecdotes.md

-# My TypeScript to Rust Journey: "Aha!"
-Moments & Lessons 🐦🦀
+# My TypeScript to Rust Journey

 Building `jack-do` as my first real Rust project has been quite an adventure.
 Coming from a TypeScript background, I had to unlearn a few things and embrace new ways of thinking.
 These are the anecdotes and comparisons that helped me finally "get" Rust.